 Creeping jenny, also called moneywort, is a long, crawling plant that can spread very tenaciously.
 It is often mistaken for creeping charlie.
-Only reaching about 2 inches in height, this plant can grow to 2 feet long and has an unusually extensive root system.
+Only reaching about 2 inches (5 cm.) in height, this plant can grow to 2 feet (61 cm.) long and has an unusually extensive root system.
 Once it’s established, it can be hard to get rid of and will crowd out or strangle plants that get in its path.
-Because of this, unless you specifically want it as groundcover in a spot where nothing else grows, you should work on controlling creeping jenny as soon as you spot it.
+It is because of this, unless you specifically want it as groundcover in a spot where nothing else grows, you should work on controlling creeping jenny as soon as you spot it.
 Keep reading to learn more about how to get rid of creeping jenny in the garden.

 Best Way to Manage Creeping Jenny